 Issuing proceedings in the Magistrates Court

-To issue proceedings in the Magistrates Court, a Statement of Claim will be prepared by your lawyer.
+To issue proceedings in the Magistrates Court, your lawyer will prepare a Statement of Claim.
 This will summarise your matter, provide details of the injury and the circumstances surrounding such, and detail the outcome sought.

 Once the Statement of Claim has been prepared and served on WorkSafe/the Insurer, the Court will allocate a date for a Directions Hearing where the matter will be fixed for a Hearing within approximately 12 months.

-Prior to the Hearing, parties will have the opportunity to resolve the matter at a Pre-Hearing Conference.
-Should the matter fail to resolve, it will proceed to a Hearing albeit settlement discussions may continue including up to and on the day of Hearing.
+Parties will have the opportunity to resolve the matter at a Pre-Hearing Conference prior to the hearing.
+Should the matter fail to resolve, it will proceed to a Hearing, although settlement discussions may continue up to and on the day of the Hearing.

 At the Hearing: